 Washing Soda.
 Sodium Carbonate.
 Cuts grease, removes grime, disinfects.
 Usually in the laundry area of your grocery or department store, or ask for it at a pool store.
 It will be in the water softener section.

 Borax.
 Disinfectant.
-Kills germs, bacteria and fungi.
+Helps kill germs, bacteria and fungi.
 Deodorizes.
 Although it is a natural substance, borax is toxic when ingested.
 It may also cause skin irritation.
 Keep away from children, pets and food preparation areas.
 Use in proper dilution.

 Liquid Dishwashing Soap.
 Cuts grease, removes grime, disinfects.
 Look for a natural, vegetable based product.
 Or make your own!

 Essential Oils.
-Kill germs, bacteria and fungi.
+Helps kill germs, bacteria and fungi.
 Boost the immune system.
 Add mood-lifting scents to green cleaning recipes.